satra/NiPyPe-Paper/nipype_paper.rst

 Current problems
 ~~~~~~~~~~~~~~~~

-Here we outline major technical, practical and social issues hinder
+Here we outline issues that hinder replicable, efficient and optimal use
-replicable, efficient and optimal use of neuroimaging analysis
+of neuroimaging analysis approaches.
-approaches:

 1) No uniform access to neuroimaging analysis software and usage
 information.
 For current multi-modal datasets, researchers typically